SarahEW1206/ClassicArcadeGame/README.md

 ## How to Play:

-* The goal is to match is to get to the water.
+The goal is to match is to jump into the water.
+Click in the following link to play: https://ul1ra.github.io/ClassicArcadeGame/

 1. Using the arrow keys on your keyboard, move upwards.